team691/FRC/2011/README.txt

 Robot Main delegates complex tasks to other files and handles all of the control input.

 Requires two joysticks in order to work, and a gamepad can optionally be used to control the forklift and the camera.

+As of 8/30/2012, the program has approximatly 2250 lines of code, including comments, white space, and each curly brace is on a new line.

 Details on the Robot
 ====================